William Chetwood

 William Chetwood (June 17, 1771 – December 17, 1857) was a U.S. Representative from New Jersey.
-He was the Mayor of Elizabethtown, New Jersey from 1839 to 1841.
+He was the mayor of Elizabethtown, New Jersey, from 1839 to 1841.

 Early life

-Chetwood was born on June 17, 1771 in Elizabeth, New Jersey.
-He was a son of John Chetwood, an attorney, and Mary (née Emott) Chetwood (d.
+Chetwood was born on June 17, 1771, in Elizabeth, New Jersey.
+He was the son of John Chetwood, an attorney, and Mary (née Emott) Chetwood (d.
 1786).
 His elder sister, Elizabeth Chetwood, was the wife of Aaron Ogden, a U.S. Senator who also served as the 5th Governor of New Jersey.

 He graduated from Princeton College in 1792, where he studied law.
 He was admitted to the bar in 1796 and commenced practice in Elizabeth, New Jersey.

 Career

 He served as prosecutor of the pleas for Essex County, became a member of the State Council of New Jersey, was a major of militia and served in the Whiskey Rebellion of 1794 as aide-de-camp to Major General Henry "Light Horse Harry" Lee.

 Chetwood was elected as a Whig (at the time, a coalition of National Republican Party members) to the Twenty-fourth Congress to fill the vacancy caused by the resignation of Philemon Dickerson.
-He served in Congress from December 5, 1836 to March 3, 1837, afterward resuming the practice of law.
+He served in Congress from December 5, 1836, to March 3, 1837, afterwards resuming the practice of law.
 In 1841 and 1842 he was elected to the New Jersey Legislative Council from Essex County, New Jersey.